 - Governed by 641 democratically elected councillors:

 - 400 male councillors

 - 240 female councillors

 - Employs 43,469 people

 - 4 gender neutral employees

 - Annual revenue of $9.9 billion

-  - Responsible for $91.2 billion in community infrastructure and assets such as roads, bridges, town halls, recreation and leisure facilities, drains, libraries and parks.
+- Responsible for more than $102 billion in community infrastructure and assets such as roads, bridges, town halls, recreation and leisure facilities, drains, libraries and parks.